 Paying it forward in honor of a loved one doesn’t have to look like just a monetary donation.
-Consider providing a lunch or treats to their caretakers or nursing staff.
-You could also do a service project to those experiencing something similar.
+Consider providing lunch or treats to their caretakers or nursing staff.
+You could also do a service project for those experiencing something similar.
 Giving to others is, perhaps, the greatest way to honor a legacy.

 8. Plant Something

 Planting a garden or a tree in the name of a lost family member or friend is a beautiful, tangible way to honor their life and continue their legacy.
 You could plant a flower or tree that was special to your loved one in your yard.
 I particularly love this idea when working through grief with young children.
 The symbolism of a memory tree that will grow over time is a beautiful image.